-Project Type Percentage of volume in this project category Climate protection and renewable energies 92% Enhancement of resource efficiency 8%
+Project Type Percentage of volume in this project category Climate protection and renewable energies 95% Enhancement of resource efficiency 5%

-- 1. Exclusion of controversial business areas - ✓ For 100% of relevant financed projects, funding to controversial business areas (armaments, crude oil, coal, nuclear power, fracking and tobacco) is excluded. - 2.
-Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, general advisory services are offered free of charge and workshops as well as company-specific consulting services are heavily subsidised. - 3.
-Working conditions of employees at funded companies - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation).
+- 1. Exclusion of controversial business areas - ✓ For 100% of projects, funding to controversial business areas (armaments, crude oil, coal, nuclear power, fracking and tobacco) is excluded. - 2.
+Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of projects, general advisory services are offered free of charge and workshops as well as company-specific consulting services are heavily subsidised. - 3.
+Working conditions of employees at funded companies - √ 100% of projects are located in countries where high labour standards are in place (e.g. ILO core conventions).

-Project category E: Protection of natural resources
+E. Protection of natural resources